 Join exhibition curator Jeff Yang for an in-depth gallery tour.

 Limited to 25 participants.
 This tour is free, but RSVPs are recommended using the link below.

 Outdoor Concert and Movie Night—Star Trek VI: The Undiscovered Country

 Join us for a set by Tim Russ Crew, a pop-rock band led by Star Trek actor Tim Russ, followed by a screening of Star Trek VI: The Undiscovered Country (1991), the last of the Star Trek films to feature the entire original cast from the television series, including George Takei as Hikaru Sulu, now commander of the USS Excelsior.
 Welcome remarks by George Takei (subject to availability).

 Relive history and learn about present-day Little Tokyo with JANM docents.

 $12 members, $15 non-members.
 Museum admission included.
 Comfortable walking shoes recommended.
 Weather permitting.
 Limited to 20 participants.

 Film Screening and Q&A—Never Give Up!
 Minoru Yasui and the Fight for Justice (Part 1)

-Q&A to follow with filmmaker Holly Yasui, daughter of the noted activist.
-Free with museum admission.
+Q&A to follow with Holly Yasui.
+Included with museum admission.
 RSVPs are recommended using the link below.